Backupfridge/email-generator/README.md

 how to run

 1. download code
+2. make sure you set permissions of the files "gt.sh" and "start.sh" to be executable
-2. open terminal to the DIR of the files
+3. open terminal to the DIR of the files
-3. run "./start.sh" in terminal without qoutes
+4. run "./start.sh" in terminal without qoutes
-4. done
+5. done